Saturday, June 30, 2012

 1991: Cher had the top album in the U.K. with Love Hurts.

-1994: Barbra Streisand garnered $16 million in sales from concerts at New York City's Madison Square Garden, setting an all-time record for the largest-grossing concert series of all-time.
+1994: Barbra Streisand garnered $16 million in sales from concerts at New York City's Madison Square Garden, setting a record for the largest-grossing concert series of all-time.

-1996: Record producer George Martin received Knighthood in Great Britain.
+1996: Record producer George Martin of the Beatles received Knighthood in Great Britain.

-1996: It was a pretty solid Top 10 other than the #1 song--Toni Braxton had a huge double-sided #2 smash with "Youre Makin' Me High" and "Let It Flow".
+1996: It was a pretty solid Top 10 other than the #1 song, which was highly overrated.
+Toni Braxton had a huge double-sided #2 smash with "You're Makin' Me High" and "Let It Flow".
 Tracy Chapman remained at 3 with "Give Me One Reason".
-The rest of the Top 10: "Always Be My Baby" from Mariah Carey was her 19th hit, her 15th To 10 and, being a former #1, it was her 11th chart-topper, "Because You Loved Me" was another former #1 from Celine Dion at #6, Adam Clayton & Larry Mullen teamed up for the "Theme From 'Mission: Impossible", Los Del Rio entered the Top 10 for the first time after 28 weeks on the chart with "Macarena" (It would go on to become one of the biggest hits of the Rock Era), the Tony Rich Project slipped to #9 with their smash "Nobody Knows" and Alanis Morissette was at 10 with "Ironic".
+The rest of the Top 10: "Always Be My Baby" from Mariah Carey was her 19th hit, her 15th Top 10 and, being a former #1, it was her 11th chart-topper, "Because You Loved Me" was another former #1 from Celine Dion at #6, Adam Clayton & Larry Mullen teamed up for the "Theme From 'Mission: Impossible", Los Del Rio entered the Top 10 for the first time after 28 weeks on the chart with "Macarena" (It would go on to become one of the biggest hits of the Rock Era), the Tony Rich Project slipped to #9 with their smash "Nobody Knows" and Alanis Morissette was at 10 with "Ironic".

 1999: Leif Garret was arrested at an apartment in Los Angeles for drug possession.

-1999: Michael Jackson suffered severe bruises as the result of a 50-foot fall when a bridge collapsed at Olympic Stadium in Montreal, Quebec, Canada.
+1999: Michael Jackson suffered severe bruises as the result of a 50-foot fall when a bridge collapsed at Olympic Stadium in Munich, Germany.

 2000: Trouble was catchy once you joined the Rolling Stones.
 Ron Wood checked himself into a rehab center for alcohol addiction.

-2000: Eight people were trampled to death after falling in the mud in front of the stage at a Pearl Jam concert at the Roskilde Festival near Copenhagen, Denmark.
+2000: Nine people were trampled to death and 26 were injured after falling in the mud in front of the stage at a Pearl Jam concert at the Roskilde Festival near Copenhagen, Denmark.
+(Note: some websites report that eight people died.
+The official count was nine, according to the magazine 'Rolling Stone'.)

 2003: Beyonce had the top album in the U.K. with Dangerously in Love.